alkindivv/NatBots/Story-Bot-claim-swap/README.md

-# This project is designed to [claim faucet and swap tokens into IP tokens].
+# claim faucet and swap tokens into IP tokens.

 ## Prerequisites